🧰 The Typescript/Javascript SQL Toolkit

 PostgreSQL

-As query params of PostgresSQL uses the numbered paramters, it's meaningless to generate a nested array respresnetation of them.
+As query params of PostgresSQL uses the numbered parameters, it's meaningless to generate a nested array respresnetation of them.

 If you have